redis/redis-doc/topics/cluster-spec.md

 For example in a cluster with 5 nodes and a single slave per node, there is a `1/(5*2-1) = 0.1111` probabilities that after two nodes are partitioned away from the majority, the cluster will no longer be available, that is about 11% of probabilities.

+Thanks to a Redis Cluster feature called **replicas migration** the Cluster availability is improved in many real world scenarios by the fact that replicas migrate to orphaned masters (masters no longer having replicas).

 Performance
 ---

-In Redis Cluster nodes don't proxy commands to the right node in charge for a given key, but instead they redirect clients to the right nodes serving a given range of the key space.
+In Redis Cluster nodes don't proxy commands to the right node in charge for a given key, but instead they redirect clients to the right nodes serving a given portion of the key space.

 Eventually clients obtain an up to date representation of the cluster and which node serves which subset of keys, so during normal operations clients directly contact the right nodes in order to send a given command.

 Because of the use of asynchronous replication, nodes does not wait for other nodes acknowledgment of writes (optional synchronous replication is a work in progress and will be likely added in future releases).